Blades of Courage: Plot

 Laroche moves back home to live with Carla and her sister, Kyra (Alyson Court) in a two-bedroom apartment.
 Laroche visits Anne at the Peterborough Arena and tells her what happened.
 Anne tells Laroche "they loved the gift, but not the gifted one."
 Laroche eventually goes through a depression and tells Carla it's her fault she doesn't have anything else in her life but figure skating.
 Carla tells Laroche figure skating destroyed her marriage, so she doesn't have anything else either.
 Eventually, Laroche starts to work and become herself again.
 Hackett shows up at the donut show where she works to see if she still is interested in him.
 They get back together.

 After watching the 1986 World Figure Skating Championships, Laroche apologizes to her mom for everything.
 One night, Laroche goes to the Peterborough Arena to try and skate again.
 She realizes how much she misses it.
 Laroche asks Frye to be her coach.
 He agrees.

 At sectionals, even though Laroche can land a triple Salchow, she falls on her first jump, a double Axel, in the beginning of her program and becomes injured.
 As a result, Laroche doesn't qualify for the Canadians.
 Frye meets with Carmody and Betty Widmer (Wanda Cannon) of the CFSA to see if she can get a bye.
 Widmer wants her to have the bye; however, Carmody is not so sure.

 Laroche is given the bye and attends the 1987 Canadian Figure Skating Championships.
 She meets up with Tara Lynn, who is current Canadian champion.
 Tara Lynn tells Laroche she doesn't stand a chance.
 Laroche is the last skater, and she is waiting in the changing room when Gainor walks in.
 At first, he says he's there to wish her luck.
 Then, Gainor tries to mentally sabotage her.
 She tells him it won't work and he lost out with one of Canada's top skaters.
 Laroche tells him after she skates nobody will want anything to do with him.
 Laroche leaves Gainor in the changing room.

 Frye prepares Laroche to take the ice as Carmody, Widmer, Carla, Kyra, Ron, Anna, and Donny look on from the audience.
 Gainor, Denise and Tara Lynn are watching Laroche from the Kiss and Cry.
 Laroche skates her program, and Gainor looks on in amazement at her improvement.
 Laroche's final jump is a one-foot axel – split jump – triple Salchow sequence.
 Tara Lynn is shown crying into Gainor's jacket while he consoles.
 Laroche wins the 1987 Canadian championships.

 Recognition

 Awards and nominations

-The film received recognition in 1988 by Gemini Awards, receiving Gemini nominations for Christianne Hirt for "Best Performance by a Lead Actress in a Dramatic Program or Mini-Series" and for Rosemary Dunsmore for "Best Performance by a Supporting Actress", and Gemini wins for "Best TV Movie", "Best Writing in a Dramatic Program or Mini-Series", and "Best Writing in a Dramatic Program or Mini-Series".
+The film received recognition in 1988 by Gemini Awards, receiving Gemini wins for "Best TV Movie", and "Best Writing in a Dramatic Program or Mini-Series".